Pearapps/Fission/README.md

 A collection of functions and custom operators for function composition, function application, the monadic functions, and some other helpful things.

-Mostly an attempt to consolidate my most used ones into one place that has all of these things, as well as provide more flexibility than similiar frameworks.
+Mostly an attempt to consolidate my most used/useful functions/operators into one place that has all of these things, as well as provide more flexibility than similiar frameworks.

 ## What is included: